rstott87/node-auth1-project/README.md

 ### Task 3: Stretch Goals

 - Build a React application that implements components to register, login and view a list of users.
 Gotta keep sharpening your React skills.

+// PROJECT SUMMARY: created application that required user login and authentication.
+-When username and password is POST on api/auth/register, middleware checks if name
+    is unique and password is 3 char long.
+It then applies bcrypt to it, to store the password as crypto.
+-When username and password is POST on api/auth/login, it checks if that account exists (from previous step).
+Plain text password is able to be compared cryptography number and then "logs in" user for an "active session"
+-GET api/users is only accesible after above succesful log in.
+Returns error message if "log in session" is not active/ -GET api/auth/logout ends the "log in session"